I’ve often heard the terms hiking, trekking, backpacking, and mountaineering used interchangeably.

 The biggest difference between trekking and backpacking is that you sleep in the wilderness and carry your sleeping gear, food for days, and kitchen gear.

-Backpacking requires greater level of preparedness, physical strength, endurance, and survival skills than hiking or trekking.
+Backpacking requires a greater level of preparedness, physical strength, endurance, and survival skills than hiking or trekking.
 Like longer hikes and treks you should always pay attention to the possibility of climate change due to elevation.
 Be prepared for the possibilities of rain, sleet, hail, snow, and wind.
 Even wind carrying sand or debris.

 Thru-Hikers & Section-Hikers